Read on to learn about the different types of computer cookies and how they affect your operations as a business owner.

 A Helpful Guide About Web and Browser Cookies

 1. What Are Cookies on Websites?

 What are website cookies?
 Cookies are tiny trackers that connect users and websites.
 They function like a combination of an online ID card and a digital Post-it Note, helping the website remember the user’s choices and activities.

 Internet cookies are small text files that a website downloads to a user’s device in order to track their behavior on the website and remember their preferences.

 Cookies play a role in almost everything people do on the internet — from remembering user login information and online shopping cart items, to helping companies create targeted ads.

-Why Are Cookies Called Cookies?
+Why Are Computer Cookies Called Cookies?

 The name “cookie” has its origins in early computer terms, when “magic cookie” was used to describe a small piece of data passed between programs.
-The name is still used in today’s computer lingo, but now you’ll most commonly see a cookie referred to as an HTTP cookie, web cookie, browser cookie, and internet cookie.
+The name is still used in today’s computer lingo, but now you’ll most commonly see a cookie referred to as an HTTP cookie, web cookie, browser cookie, or internet cookie.

 Are Computer Cookies Bad?